The interpreters and translators in Bolivia

 This is the minimum amount of information you should require from any translator or interpreter.
 You could also ask to see copies of their credentials or certifying entity, request they send you samples of documents they've translated, a list of the industries they specialize in, or letters of recommendation from other customers they've worked for.

 It is also important to know how prices are negotiated.
-Most professional translators charge per word and interpreters charge per hour, full day or half day.
+Most professional translators charge per word (not per page) and interpreters charge per hour, full day or half day.
 Many are willing to be flexible, and they quote prices based on how difficult and technical your document is ("Dear John Letter" vs. "Hydrocarbons Law"), how urgently you need it done ("Take your time" vs. "I need it yesterday"), and/or how long it is.

 Consider also, that if you need travel or immigration documents translated, most